erSubhashThapa/100daysofcode/r1-log.md

 - ## Thoughts and Feelings:

    I got to cut this short because I'm running low on power.
 Hope there's not a lot of typos.
-Coded in the dricing rialta today.
+Coded in the driving rialta today.
 I think I'm liking meditating.

 **Link to Work:** [MVC twitter participant project](https://github.com/dangerousdashie/100daysodcode_post_search/tree/6a6709cadc3f9c09001aef718281a37422ef850c/MVC%20app)